 Prem Vikas Samuha Sichai Samity, another SHG in Chandauli, 25 kilometers from Harpur, follows a similar model.
 Doing this work within a male-dominated society, the group has faced challenges, including discriminatory comments, according to one member, Anita Devi.
 But, she explains, their leader, Indu Didi, led by example in pressing on despite this discrimination.

-Sign up for the Reasons to be Cheerful newsletter.“She confronted and challenged the gender norms and stereotypes that had previously prevented women from participating in roles typically considered male,” says Anita Devi, 34.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.“She confronted and challenged the gender norms and stereotypes that had previously prevented women from participating in roles typically considered male,” says Anita Devi, 34.
 “Indu Didi personally laid irrigation pipes and operating pumps.”

 No longer dependent on their spouses for expenses, these women are able to use the money they earn for their children’s education and other household expenses.
 And beyond the financial advantages, playing a more active role in agriculture and taking control of their economic well-being has made them more confident, bringing them a sense of self-reliance and empowerment.